Staying Vibrant Despite the Virus

 • Online Sunday Services Our Minneapolis Area Synod Bishop, Ann Svennungsen, has directed all the congregations in our Synod to suspend in-person worship services through the end of April.
 Therefore, we will continue to conduct online worship services at least through April.
 Our Sunday services can be found here.

-• Online Lenten Services Wednesday night Lenten services will also be recorded and posted on our website so that you can watch them beginning on Wednesday evening of any given week.
-Our Lenten Services can also be found here.
+• Online Lenten Services Wednesday night Lenten services have been recorded and posted on our Sermon page so that you can watch them.
+They can also be found here.

 • Confirmation Day Service scheduled for April 19th may is also postponed until the restrictions on large group gatherings are lifted.